bcgov/gw-licensing-transition-summary/README.md

 # Summarizing and visualizing B.C. ground water license transition data

-This repository contains R code for summarizing and visualizing B.C. ground water license transition data and generates some static data visualizations in PDF document.
+This repository contains R code for summarizing and visualizing B.C. ground water license transition data and generates a summary of the static data visualizations in a PDF document.

 ### Usage